|Corda Network trust root||Document history|

 5.1.7 Waste Disposal

-The CA takes reasonable steps to ensure that all media used for the storage of sensitive information such as keys, activation data or configuration information is appropriately purged or destroyed according to a defined data destruction standard before being released for disposal
+The CA takes reasonable steps designed to ensure that all media used for the storage of sensitive information such as keys, activation data or configuration information is appropriately purged or destroyed according to a defined data destruction standard before being released for disposal.

 5.1.8 Off-Site Backup